gaehlerm/SoftwareEngineering/README.md

 // The user should write a pairlist algorithm (or FFT or something else) and in a second step write a more optimized version.

 # 32. Comments

+"Code is like humor.
+When you have to explain it, it’s bad." – Cory House

 Comments are a very double-edged sword.
 While they may be useful at times, they are also a liability.
 You always have to make sure you keep them up to date as you have to any piece of documentation.
 Additionally comments tend to be a remedy to fix bad code.
 And this is certainly not what comments are supposed to do.